 Fever or chills

 Loss of appetite

-Some side effects of a stem cell transplant may be long-lasting or appear years later, such as:
+Some side effects of stem cell transplant may be long-lasting or not even happen until many years later, such as:

-Lack of menstrual periods, which may mean ovary damage and cause infertility
+Lack of menstrual periods, which may mean early menopause

 Skin rashes with itching